 As John Milton put it in Paradise Lost: “The mind is its own place, and in itself can make a heaven of hell and a hell of heaven.”

 Let me be clear.
-I’m not arguing for a rose-tinted view of the world.
+I’m not arguing for a totally rose-tinted view of the world.
 Sometimes crap is crap.
-But I am arguing for a balanced view of the world, based on real evidence.
-I suggest we can harness our almost forensic ability to find fault in things, to find the flaws in our own self-fulfilling prophecies of doom.
-I believe you’d never talk to someone else the way you talk to yourself and still expect them to thrive.
-So stop doing it to yourself.
+But I am arguing for a balanced view, based on real evidence.
+I suggest we can harness our almost forensic ability to find the flaws in things and repurpose it to find the flaws in our own self-fulfilling prophecies of doom.
+You’d never talk to someone else the way you talk to yourself and still expect them to excel.
+So, stop doing it to yourself.

 So how have I come to this conclusion?
 After all I’m not trained in psychiatry or the related fields.

 This conversation triggered a desire to better understand how people, including me, can learn to see the potential positives in any given situation – and then take a more balanced, potentially more empowering and inspirational view.
-This positivity is also contagious, as was clearly the case in Sweden.
+Here’s something else to notice.
+Turns out, this positivity is also highly contagious, as was clearly the case in Sweden.